severalnines/docs/administration.rst

 Restoring ClusterControl
 ------------------------

 Manual restoration can be performed by reverting the backup action and copying everything back to its original location.
 Restoration may require you to re-grant the 'cmon' user since the backup will not import the grant table of it.
-Please review the `CMON Database <components.html#cmon-database>`_ on how to grant the 'cmon' user cmon.
+Please review the :ref:`Components - ClusterControl Controller - CMON Database` on how to grant the 'cmon' user cmon.

 Securing ClusterControl
 -----------------------